-Method, guideline, deviations if any, species, strain, sex, no/group Test substance, dose levels duration of exposure Results Reference optic nerve and sciatic nerve; including measurement of myelin density, myelin sheath thickness and myelinated axon diameter Application via diet
+Method, guideline, deviations if any, species, strain, sex, no/group duration of exposure Results Reference Application via diet

 Calculated by using the standard factors as provided in Table R. 8-17 of the Guidance on Information Requirements and Chemical Safety Assessment.
 Chapter R.8: Characterisation of dose [concentration]-response for human health.
 Version 2.1, November 2012 (ECHA, 2012)